 Fancy a day at the gee-gees?
 Fakenham Racecourse is where the West Norfolk Hunt’s Point to Point takes place and has events running throughout the year from the Easter Monday race to the Snellings Norfolk National in May to Jarrold Ladies Day in the summer and a festive meet in December.

 Talking of getting festive in Fakenham, Thursfords’ Christmas Spectacular is not to be missed.
 As well as this vivacious variety show, Thursford offers Santa’s Magical Journey that takes little ones to a world of penguins, polar bears and giant teddy bears where the jolly man himself awaits.
 While from April Thursford’s Steam Engine Collection, including everything from traditional organs to favourite fairground rides, is a hit with all.

-Simply choose the time of year you’d like to visit and we’ll help you find the finest accommodation in Fakenham.
+Simply choose the time of year you’d like to visit and we’ll help you find the finest Fakenham cottage for your holiday.